 Job candidates often have the upper hand when it comes to UX designer salary negotiations because demand for their skills is high.
 So what kind of average starting salary can UX designers now command?
 According to the 2019 Creative Group Salary Guide, the midpoint salary for UX designers is $93,500.

 The UX designer creates satisfying or compelling experiences for users of a product, often drawing on results from user research and workflow analysis.
 Generally, UX designers need to possess strong creative, technical and problem-solving skills.
 The UX design role may involve psychology, storytelling and computer science as well.
 Areas of focus may include content, controls, visual design and development, information architecture, user research, branding and customer/technical support.

+What does a UX designer do?
 Responsibilities often include:

 - Consulting with clients to understand their goals and explaining research results